So you want to build your own AR-15 upper receiver?

 - Ballistic Advantage Barrel ($150-$250): Recently bought by Aero and is now getting more and more popular.
 I like how they had exactly what I was looking for…a 16″ light-weight profile mid-length gas chambered in .223 Wylde.
 I chose the specs to get a lighter rifle (.625 diameter) that shot softly (mid-length) and had more inherent accuracy (.223 Wylde chambering).
 The added perks of it being a “Hanson” profile that reduced barrel whip + an included gas block were just frosting on the cake.
 In-depth review here (coming soon).

 - Midwest 12″ G3 Handguard ($150-180): The newest iteration of my previous favorite Midwest handguard.
 Super light, strong, thin, and easy to install as you’ll see soon.
 I went with the M-Lok version for aesthetic reasons.
-In-depth review here (coming soon).
+In-depth review for the Best AR-15 Handguards (2018)

-- Rubber City Titanium BCG ($350) and JP Aluminum Light Mass BCG ($335): For competition builds, the lighter materials of titanium and aluminum in the BCG combined with a tuned adjustable gas block give a super light recoil impulse since just the right amount of gas is being used to move a lighter object back and forth.
-See their in-depth reviews here (coming soon).
+- Rubber City Titanium BCG ($360) and JP Aluminum Light Mass BCG ($335): For competition builds, the lighter materials of titanium and aluminum in the BCG combined with a tuned adjustable gas block give a super light recoil impulse since just the right amount of gas is being used to move a lighter object back and forth.
+See their in-depth review on the Best Lightweight BCGs (2018)

 - BCM Gunfighter Charging Handle ($50): Goes on every serious AR-15 I have since you can feel the difference when you rack it, especially when you do it one-handed.
 I like the Medium size for extra grip but it’s not so large that it snags stuff.